AndreaYZh/Data-Engineering/AWS Batch Data Processing/REEADME.md

-In this project, I build a batch processing application that partition a given file based on the given format and save into several distributed files in AWS S3 bucket for analytics and visualization.
+This project builds a batch data processing application which can automatically partition any given large file based on its format and save in AWS S3 as distributed files.

-This project leveraged multiple big data applications, including Docker, Airflow, Lambda function, Spark (EMR), AWS Glue, AWS Athena and visualization layer represented by Superset.
+This project leveraged multiple engineering applications, including Docker Container, Airflow, AWS Lambda Function, Spark (AWS EMR), AWS Glue, AWS Athena and Superset(visualization).